 This Retropie handheld is for those of you out there that have no budget but want something that just POPS.

-The Gameboy 1UP XL is a superb handheld that can be either pre-built, or came as a kit for you to build yourself.
-This is one of best handhelds out there to run your Nintendo 64 games while you’re travelling.
+The Gameboy 1UP XL handheld is a superb handheld that can be either pre-built or delivered as a kit for you to build yourself.
+This is one of the best handhelds out there to run your Nintendo 64 games while you’re travelling.

-And in case you’re wondering, yes, you can get this on an aeroplane, we’ve done it twice and no questions were asked, even if it does look a little… dodgy.
+And in case you’re wondering, yes, you can get this on a plane; I’ve done it twice and no questions were asked, even if it does look a little like a spy device.

 We basically used this is a portable N64 player most of the time, and used the included USB ports with our controllers, and boom, you got yourself Pokemon Stadium or Mario Kart 64 on the bring screen with your friends.

-It’s not the “cleanest” of Retropie handhelds, but we love the transparent aesthetic, it makes it look different to everything else on the market.
+It’s not the “cleanest” of handhelds, but I love the transparent aesthetic.
+It makes it look different to everything else on the market.

 Just make sure you’ve got some strong biceps, because after an hour of use it will feel like you’ve been repping a car.

 Have you ever wanted a Gameboy Mini?
-So have we, for many years we’ve wanted a remake, but no.
+So have I, and for many years I’ve wanted a remake, but nothing has ever arrived.

-Nintendo are nowhere near releasing another Gameboy, so what better way than to turn an old 2000 Burger King Toy into one of the best retropie handhelds for hobbits?
+Nintendo are nowhere near releasing another Gameboy, so what better way than to turn an old 2000 Burger King Toy into one of the best handhelds for Hobbits?

-Created by Liam Phillimore in Instagram, he has crammed a Raspberry Pi Zero inside this iddy biddy toy.
+It was created by Liam Phillimore, who has crammed a Raspberry Pi Zero inside this iddy biddy toy.
 Not only that, he has also installed back triggers, allowing you to play your beloved Gameboy Advance games on the go.

 It’s also weird to think that it’s an official Nintendo shell.
 This thing was genuinly built by nintendo, and with some clipping, snapping and popping, you get the Gameboy Color Mini.